Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------

-- Compatibility with the Java AWS SDK has been tested with versions 1.5.7 and 1.6.12
+- Compatibility with the Java AWS SDK has been tested up to version 1.9.14

-- CMB does not work with Cassandra versions prior to 1.0.10, however, 1.1.X and 2.0.X are ok
+- CMB does not work with Cassandra versions prior to 1.0.10, however, 1.1.X, 2.0.X and 2.1.X are ok

 - CNS does not support SMS protocol

-- CNS does not support Throttle Policy
+- CNS does not support throttle policy

-- CNS does not support Mobile Push notifications
+- CNS does not support mobile push notifications

-- CQS does not support Dead Letter Queue
+- CQS does not support dead letter queue